mephir/alpine-nginx-php/README.md

 # alpine-nginx-php
-Container based on Alpine with nginx and php-fpm and all required libs to use with Symfony 5
+Container based on Alpine with nginx and php-fpm and all required libs to use Symfony 5

 ## Extending image